 What is Pre-Hospital care?

-The HYMS Pre-hospital Care Programme was founded in 2009 by two HYMS students, David Lyness and Abilius Wong, and an experienced paramedic.
+The HYMS Pre-hospital Care Programme was founded in 2009 by two former HYMS students, Dr Abilius Wong and Dr David Lyness, and an experienced paramedic, Drew Carroll.
 It was set up with the aim of providing greater insight and exposure of HYMS students to emergency medicine and immediate care scenarios, in order to best prepare those who are interested in entering Pre-hospital Care as sub-specialty.

 Pre-Hospital Emergency Medicine (PHEM) is a General Medical Council approved sup-specialty for anaesthesia and emergency medicine.
 As an approved sub-specialty, anaesthesia trainees who complete the sub-specialty training will have their Certificate of Completion of Training (CCT) in Anaesthetics annotated with sub-specialty of Pre-Hospital Emergency Medicine.
 The term ‘pre-hospital care’ covers a wide range of medical conditions, medical interventions, clinical providers and physical locations.
 Medical conditions range from minor illness and injury to life threatening emergencies.
 Pre-hospital interventions therefore also range from simple first aid to advanced emergency care and pre-hospital emergency anaesthesia.
 Care providers may be lay first responders, ambulance professionals, nurses or physicians of varying backgrounds.
 All of this activity can take place in urban, rural or remote settings and is generally mixed with wider out-of-hospital and unscheduled care